diode-dataset/diode-devkit/README.md

   Depth maps (`*_depth.npy`): Depth ground truth with the same resolution as the images.

-  Depth validity masks (`*_depth_mask.npy`): Binary validity masks where 1 denotes valid sensor return and 0 otherwise.
+  Depth validity masks (`*_depth_mask.npy`): Binary depth validity masks where 1 indicates valid sensor returns and 0 otherwise.

   Surface normals maps (`*_normal.npy`): Surface normal vector ground truth with the same resolution as the images.
 Invalid normals are represented as (0,0,0).